Keki N. Daruwalla: Early life and education

 He joined the Police Service in 1958.
 Working as a police officer offered him various opportunities to work in different parts of the country.
 He witnessed the harsh realities of life from which he drew the substance for his literary pursuits.
-He has written twelve books and his first novel for Pepper and Christ was published in 2009.
-He received Commonwealth Poetry Prize for his collection of poems, Landscape in the year 1987.
+He wrote twelve books, and his first novel, For Pepper & Christ, was published in 2009.
+He received the Commonwealth Poetry Prize for his collection of poems Landscape in 1987.

 Career

-He was appointed in the Uttar Pradesh cadre of the Indian Police Service (IPS) on 24 October 1958 after competitive examination.
+Daruwalla was appointed in the Uttar Pradesh cadre of the Indian Police Service (IPS) on 24 October 1958 after competitive examination.
 On his first central deputation, he worked as Area Organiser, Chamoli, in Joshimath in the erstwhile Special Service Bureau (now, Sashastra Seema Bal) till 1965.
 On subsequent central deputation, he worked as Special Assistant on International Affairs to the Prime Minister, Charan Singh from 2 August 1979 to 19 January 1980.
 Subsequently, he resigned from the IPS to join the Research and Analysis Service (RAS), the internal cadre of R&AW.
 Within R&AW he rose to the rank of Special Secretary.
 When his batchmate, Ajit Singh Syali, was promoted to Secretary, R&AW, Daruwalla was shifted as chairman, Joint Intelligence Committee, in the rank of Secretary, on 29 July 1993.
 He retired as chairman, JIC in 1995.
 Post-retirement, he was a member of National Commission for Minorities from 3 February 2011 to 2 February 2014.